thuyanduong-flatiron/lecture-starter-code/Deployment/README.md

   - at least two services
   - deploy a separate service to serve your react app
   - point your client at the server
-  - cors configured
+  - CORS configured
     - `*` -> 'frontend.com'
-- Diaster Recovery
+- Disaster Recovery

 ## Deploying to Heroku
 - Strategy: